harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 ```

-Let’s talk a little bit about the Jade-Source.
+Let's talk a little bit about the Jade-Source.
 You may have noticed that you can save some keystrokes using Pug.
-Pug doesn’t need to type the angle brackets, and because of the indention-convention, you can also ignore the closing tags.
+Pug doesn't need to type the angle brackets, and because of the indention-convention, you can also ignore the closing tags.

 To compile the Jade-file into HTML open a command-line and navigate to the folder containing your Jade-file and execute